ArdaGen/Multi_Class_Semantic_Segmentation/README.md

   Background/Pores : 0,  &gamma;-Alumina : 1, Pt nanoparticles : 2
 * Each image and mask are 512x512 pixels patches.

-  45 for training and 15 for validation
+  45 image set for training and 15 image set for validation

 ### Paper Link